Swansea City FC

 SWANSEA CITY AT THE LIBERTY STADIUM

 Swansea City moved into the Liberty Stadium in July 2005, the opening match being a 1-1 draw in a friendly game against Fulham.
 Having been promoted in their final season at the Vetch Field, the Swans would start life at their new ground in League 1.
 They were always in and around the playoffs and in 2008 won the league to go up as Champions.
 They coped with the step up well and within three seasons were going up again, following a 3rd place finish and victory in the playoffs against Nottingham Forest and Reading.
 Seven seasons were spent in the Premier League, their best finish of 8th coming in 2015.
 In 2018, Swansea City were relegated from the Premier League following a bad run at the end of the season.
-Swansea have had more moderate finishes since returning to the Championship but sit 9th at the time of my latest visit with a chance of making the end of season playoffs.
+They've played in the Championship ever since.

 In the FA Cup, the club have made two FA Cup Quarter Finals since moving to their new home, losing 3-0 to Spurs in 2018 and 3-2 to Manchester City in 2019.
 The League Cup was won in 2013 with a 5-0 win over Bradford City.
 They also reached the Football League Trophy area final in 2008, losing to Milton Keynes.
 The club also enjoyed a season in Europe in 2013/14, playing 12 games before losing to Napoli in the last 32.